zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-configure-dev-client/adb-configure-dev-client.md

     </copy>
     ```

-- Change the password on the VNC server
+- Change the password on the VNC server.

     ```
     <copy>